awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works.md

-# Get Started Creating and Using Lambda@Edge Functions<a name="lambda-edge-how-it-works"></a>
+# Get started creating and using Lambda@Edge functions<a name="lambda-edge-how-it-works"></a>

 You can use Lambda@Edge functions to do lots of useful things, but it can seem a little complicated when you're getting started\.
 This section explains, at a high level, how Lambda@Edge works with CloudFront and [provides a tutorial](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-how-it-works-tutorial.html) that steps through a simple example\.

 **Tip**
 After you're familiar with how Lambda@Edge works and you've created a Lambda@Edge function, learn more about how you can use Lambda@Edge for your own custom solutions\.
 Learn more about [creating and updating functions](lambda-edge-create-function.md), [the event structure](lambda-event-structure.md), and [adding CloudFront triggers](lambda-edge-add-triggers.md)\.
-You can also find more ideas and get code samples in [Lambda@Edge Example Functions](lambda-examples.md)\.
+You can also find more ideas and get code samples in [Lambda@Edge example functions](lambda-examples.md)\.

 Here's an overview of how to create and use Lambda functions with CloudFront: